+Individuals have preferences when it comes to need fulfillment, which are identifiable and accounted for.
 Demand has two principal representations in this system, and one of those representations is the Preference Inquiry process (the other is the issue articulation process).
 Preference Inquiry is, among other things, a form of demand surveying and demand analysis.
 A demand survey is one mechanism for identifying use-value needs.
 In other words, this inquiry process uses continual surveys of demand in order to identify community needs and wants, and the preferences therein.
 Conversely, a market system uses price and money.
 In community, we ask ourselves what we need from an environment, and we intentionally re-design to meet that fulfillment.
+In community, the realized system provides enough well-being that people's experience of the inequality is reduced to a [rationally] tolerable level.